tymkek/bachelor_streamlit/README.md

 # Evaluation class

 Designed for a LLM, to evaluate user knowledge, based on given text, question set and answer set.
+Currently based on GPT4 API function calling.
+Other LLM functionality yet to come.